Background pattern

 Reporting side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use:www.notificaRAM.es.
+If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect not listed in this leaflet.
+You can also report them directly through the Spanish Medicines and Health Products Agency's website: www.notificaRAM.es.
 By reporting side effects, you can contribute to providing more information on the safety of this medicine.

-5. Conservation of Positon ointment
+5. Storage of Positon ointment

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require special storage conditions.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medicine after the expiration date stated on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and unused medications at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medicines in the pharmacy's SIGRE collection point.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
+This will help protect the environment.

-6. Content of the packaging and additional information
+6. Package contents and additional information

 Composition of Positon ointment

-• The other components are: plastibase (polyethylene baquelite and mineral oil).
+• The other components are: plastibase (polyethylene, baquelite, and mineral oil).

-Appearance of the product and content of the packaging
+Appearance of the product and package contents

-Positon ointment is presented in aluminum tubes containing30 gor60 gof ointment.
+Positon ointment is presented in aluminum tubes containing 30 g or 60 g of ointment.

 Faes Farma, S.A.